27MrMan/Simple-Python-Youtube-Video-Downloader/README.md

 # Simple-Python-Youtube-Video-Downloader
 A simple python youtube video downloader, works as an MP4 downloader, or an MP3 downloader

+#INFO
+I am currently working on a version with a GUI and more features.
+ETA unknown.

 # How to use:
 FOR FIRST TIME ONLY: